andrew-voroshylo/Project/README.md

 Extra functionality User can see approved and not approved posts

-Use case for button 2 (give suggestion for SE region)
+Use case for button 2 (give suggestion for SW region)

 1) create landing page for button 2

 2) Show Top rated amusement parks

-Use case for button 3 (give suggestion for SE region)
+Use case for button 3 (give suggestion for NE region)

 1) create landing page for button 3

 2) Show Top rated amusement parks

-Use case for button 4 (give suggestion for SE region)
+Use case for button 4 (give suggestion for NW region)

 1) create landing page for button 4